 When planning a project, you can team up with other groups in the Rotary family to widen the scope of your project or make a bigger impact.

-An intercountry committee, or ICC, is a network of Rotary clubs or districts in two or more countries working together.
+An intercountry committee, or ICC, is a relationship between two or more international districts or countries working together to increase fellowship and intercultural understanding, foster stronger ties between members, clubs, and districts from different countries, and establish networks across borders.
 They’re formed with the approval of district governors.
 You might work with an ICC to:

 - Cooperate on international service projects